demirantay/notebook/syllabus-compsci.md

 DevOps is something very complex instead of having a one strict route you cna carve your way up however it is very important to have a mental map of dev ops that consists of these.
 Try to understand each topic and atleast do a small lite demo of the things you like for practice.

+- [ ] Finish: All of the missing part of the theory education in section 1
 - [ ] Learn: Operating Systems, Either unix -> FreeBSD or Linux --> RHEL || CentOS || Ubuntu || Fedora
 - [ ] Learn: Automation, Either powershell, Puppet, AWS, Terraform .. etc.
 - [ ] Learn: Cloud, Either AWS, Heroku, DigitalOcean ... etc.